spgarcica/rNets/examples/example_imine_thermo/README.txt

 With this we have generated the image of the reaction network.

+For convenience, to reproduce generate all the figures we provide the run.py script which automates the generation of all the figures (Figure 3a, 3b, S4 and S5) facilitating the reproducibility of the figures in the article across different OS.

 Note:

-Please note that within generate_dotfile.py, a custom treatment for the "simple" files is included.
+Please note that within dotfile.py, a custom treatment for the "simple" files is included.
 This is not necessary to generate a reaction network graph, but it was used to add some control over the final layout to guarantee that the resulting figure would fit in the manuscript.
-It has also been added to the examples to ensure the reproducibility of the figures in the article.